 Is the Rum Kitchen owned by Chappy from Kitchen Nightmares?

 In addition to the new restaurant in Alabama, Chappy also has a restaurant called Rum Kitchen in Waveland, MS that he opened in 2016.
-The older Chappy Rum Kitchen restaurant also seems to be doing well – it has a four star rating on Yelp and a 4.5 star rating on TripAdvisor.

 What did you think about the Chappy's episode of Kitchen Nightmares?
 I'd love it if you shared your thoughts on the episode in the comments below!